kora-projects/kora-docs/mkdocs/blog/en/kora-performance.md

 ---

-## Compile-Time Dependency Injection Removes Runtime Graph Discovery
+## Compile-Time Dependency Injection Removes Runtime Graph Discovery { #compile-time-di }

 Dependency injection is the most fundamental example of this design.
 The Kora container is divided explicitly into compile-time and runtime responsibilities.
 During compilation, Kora discovers components in the declared application and submodule scopes, resolves dependencies, detects errors, validates graph relationships, and generates regular Java code for application startup.
 Runtime